Table of Contents

-After shortlisting a few cameras, lens and other pieces of equipment from the previous step, you finally decide its the time to purchase “everything” you need.
-As you input the value of each item, you watch as an initial 3 digit figure amount jumps to 4 digits, only just shy of 5.
+After shortlisting a few cameras, lenses, and other pieces of equipment from the previous step, you finally decide it’s time to purchase “everything” you need.
+As you input the value of each item, you watch as an initial 3-digit figure amount jumps to 4 digits, only shy of 5.

 The jewelers who skipped the first step would normally be in for quite a shock

-Either way in both circumstances, the jeweler has high expectations on the results as they’ve just invested significant sums of money into photography equipment.
+Either way in both circumstances, the jeweler has high expectations of the results as they’ve just invested significant sums of money into photography equipment.
 Little do they know…

 Time Spent: 20 – 100+